asqwerty666/asqwerty666/README.md

 ---

+ - *20220316*

+I put an array into a hash, so I was dropping half of data.
+I needed to review the libraries looking for the output of functions.
+Yes it painful but you need to doc all your functions.
+I don't have enough time to maintain everything properly. 😢

+---

  - *20220315*

 Doing some strange work with matlab.
 I have been commissioned to run [brainageR](https://github.com/james-cole/brainageR) on the HPC cluster.
 But no way.
 It depends on Matlab and I have no network licences 🌩️.
 So, the software runs OK but there is no way of using the SPM runtime or any container.
 Too bad I need to run this serial 😠.
 So, at least 10 days of calculations if everything is fine. 👊